-- G. Sustainable, energy efficient designs will be supported.
-Where planning consent is required, small scale domestic renewable energy schemes such as solar panels, solar water heating and ground source heat pumps will be supported provided that schemes are sited and designed to be unobtrusive. - H. Contemporary designs and modern architectural approaches, including the use of innovative construction techniques and new or recycled building materials, will be acceptable where they are of outstanding or innovative design and where they clearly demonstrate that they are appropriate to their context. - Proposals for new development should aim to promote walking and cycling by linking to existing routes where possible and including suitable storage provision for bicycles.
-Electric charging points for vehicles should be provided on external elevations or in garages. - J. Development should aim to minimise flood risk in line with Draft Policy W5 and should not increase discharges of surface water into existing water courses unless there is capacity.
+G. Sustainable, energy efficient designs will be supported.
+Where planning consent is required, small scale domestic renewable energy schemes such as solar panels, solar water heating and ground source heat pumps will be supported provided that schemes are sited and designed to be unobtrusive.

+- H. New developments should be designed to include water efficiency measures to reduce water consumption to an estimated water use of no more than 110 litres per person per day or subsequent target.
+As appropriate to the site concerned such measures should include use of water efficient fixtures and fittings, installation of water butts to collect rainwater for garden and external use and recycling of grey water in toilets. - Contemporary designs and modern architectural approaches, including the use of innovative construction techniques and new or recycled building materials, will be supported where they are of outstanding or innovative design and where they clearly demonstrate that they are appropriate to their context. - J. Where practicable proposals for new development should promote walking and cycling by linking to existing routes and including suitable storage provision for bicycles.
+Electric charging points for vehicles should be provided on external elevations or in garages. - K. Development should not increase flood risk elsewhere within the neighbourhood area.
+Surface water runoff should be no greater than the existing pre-development runoff, irrespective of whether or not the receiving watercourse has capacity to take additional flows as any additional runoff may exacerbate flood risk downstream.